pvaladares/42cursus-01-Born2BeRoot/README.md

 ## 2.4 - Reboot, unlock the disk, login and check disk partitions

-* Now the machine will reboot and the [GRUB boot loader will show the Debian](img/Install/20.png) and load it by default, if nothing is pressed
+* Now the machine will reboot and the [GRUB boot loader will show Debian](img/Install/20.png) and load it by default, if nothing is pressed
 * Type the [unlock disk password](img/Install/21.png), previously set during the installation, to unlock the disk
 * Then type the [username `pvaladar` and the associated password](img/Install/22.png)
 * In order to cross-check the disk partition *versus* the subject (in this case the bonus), use the [`lsblk` utility](img/Install/23.png)